dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/quickstart-semantic-layer.md

 &mdash; **Who?** The dbt Semantic Layer is open to all dbt Cloud tiers (Developer, Team, and Enterprise) during Public Preview.
 Developer accounts will be able to query the Proxy Server using SQL, but will not be able to browse dbt metrics in external tools, which requires access to the Metadata API.
 For more info on plan availability, check out our [product architecture](/docs/use-dbt-semantic-layer/dbt-semantic-layer#product-architecture) section.

-&mdash; **What?** Public Preview provides early access to new features, is supported and production ready, but not priced yet.
-Pricing for the dbt Semantic Layer will be introduced alongside the General Available (GA) release.
-There may also still be additions or modifications to product behavior.
+&mdash; **What?** Public Previews provide early access to new features.
+The Semantic Layer is stable and you can use it for production deployments, but there may still be some planned additions and modifications to product behaviors before moving to General Availability.
+We may also introduce new functionality that is not backwards compatible. dbt Labs provides support, and relevant service level objectives (SLOs) apply.
+We will introduce pricing for the dbt Semantic Layer will alongside the General Available (GA) release.

 &mdash; **When?** Public Preview will end once the dbt Semantic Layer is available for GA.
 After GA, the dbt Semantic Layer will only be available to dbt Cloud **Team** and **Enterprise** plans.

 &mdash; **Where?** Public Preview is enabled at the account level so you don’t need to worry about enabling it per user.

-&mdash; **Why?** Public Preview is designed to test the functionality and collect feedback from the community on performance, usability, and documentation.

 ## Introduction